Workflow actions

-The Workflow actions feature enables you to increase user interactions on the Customer Portal and simultaneously adjust the flow of editing by providing customers with the possibility to update their requests on the relevant workflow transitions.
+The Workflow actions feature enables you to increase user interactions on the Customer Portal and simultaneously adjust the editing flow by allowing customers to update their requests on the relevant workflow transitions.

 The Workflow actions feature is available only in the company-managed projects while the team-managed projects aren’t supported.